Skip to main content

 What are the Penalties for Invasion of Privacy in Indiana?

 Invasion of privacy is a Class A misdemeanor, but can be charged as a Level 6 felony if a person has a prior unrelated conviction for invasion of privacy.
-Invasion of privacy charges are serious and can put you at risk of jail time.
+This type of charge is serious and can put you at risk of jail time.
 If you are charged with invasion of privacy, it is important to contact an experienced attorney immediately.
 Attacking the evidence aggressively is critical to obtaining a good result in your case.

 Invasion of Privacy Defense Attorneys in Lafayette, Crawfordsville, Frankfort, and Fort Wayne